You’ve got a terrific idea…

 I wanted to tell you how much I appreciate your work.
 I’m going through this and see that once again, your work is exactly what I had been looking for the day I searched for a professional copy editor.
 It brings me a lot of satisfaction to see my manuscript getting pounded into proper condition because of your expertise.

-My critique will show you how to turn your manuscript into a book with solid commercial value.
+My practical, detailed suggestions will show you how to turn your manuscript into a book with solid commercial value.

 Manuscript Editing………………………………………..$40 – $50 per thousand words